dylanized/knockout_demos/readme.txt

 Demos 1-3 show Knockout's basic functionality, using observables, dependent observables, and binding events to elements.

 Demos 4-6 show the use of jQuery templates, including observable arrays and nested templates.
-These demos require the jQuery template script to be loaded.
+These demos require the jQuery template library to be loaded.

-(Demo 6 is under construction at the moment, sorry.)

-I plan to add a 7th demo that shows the use of the Mapping plugin, which allows raw JSON data to be mapped to Knockout's viewmodel.

-If you have any questions, hit me up!

 ===

+TODOS:

+* Demo featuring the new internal Knockout templates
+* Demo featuring the Mapping plugin
+* Demo featuring Ajax live updating

+Other ideas welcome!

+===

 You can see this collection live on the web here: http://labshosting.com/knockout/

+Note: these have not been tested in IE

 ===